5 Common Myths of CRPS Flare Ups

 Ducharme, J. (2015) ACEP

+CRPS flare ups can be caused by any number of different reasons.
 Flare ups can cause a person to become frustrated, upset, isolated and a feeling of not being in control.
-There are a number of reasons for CRPS to flare up.
-These include the following:
+There reasons for CRPS flare ups include the following:

 - Being Unwell